 Ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility should not be delegated.

 TRAINING

-Induction and training (including online safety) are in line with advice from WFCSB.
+Induction and training (including online safety, which amongst other things includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) are in line with advice from local safeguarding partners WFCSB.